Mousquetaire-Softwares/FlipMe-OpenSourcePart/README.md

 This project contains a truncated version of the original **FlipMe** iOS game available on the App Store.
 It showcases core concepts and techniques, including MVVM architecture, design principles, and unit testing.

-Only a few images from the original game are included, and only two blocks of code have been removed : the scoring algorithm, and the gesture handling for flipping cards (live 3d flipping effect).
+Only a few images from the original game are included, but only two blocks of code have been removed : the scoring algorithm, and the gesture handling for flipping cards (live 3d flipping effect).

 ## 🕹️ Game Overview